 morning with a group of software entrepreneurs.
 They had used

-companies lost the maneuverability they needed to survive in
+lost the maneuverability they needed to survive in an ever-changing

-an ever-changing marketplace.
+marketplace.
 They needed to be fast.
-They needed
+They needed to be agile.

-they helped put in place and that was critical to draw
+put in place and that was critical to draw investors—now made

-investors—now made it difficult to respond to the opportunities
+it difficult to respond to the opportunities that would drive

-that would drive the next cycle of growth.
-Their businesses
+the next cycle of growth.
+Their businesses were unbalanced.
+Their

-were unbalanced.
-Their personal lives were unbalanced.
-But their
+personal lives were unbalanced.
+But their only real alternative

 laughed at the parallels between their companies and my youngest

-the direction she wanted to go, and then had to run as fast
+direction she wanted to go, and then had to run as fast as she

-as she could in that direction in order to keep from falling
+could in that direction in order to keep from falling down.
+The

-down.
-The more she leaned, the faster she had to run.
-She only
+more she leaned, the faster she had to run.
+She only stopped when

-stopped when she hit her destination—or the floor.
-Her speed
+she hit her destination—or the floor.
+Her speed maintained the

-is bobbing and weaving through unfamiliar landscapes at great
+bobbing and weaving through unfamiliar landscapes at great speed

 another cyclist comes whizzing past.
 This one is even more graceful